How to Add Social Media Icons to an Email Signature

 That's great news because it means you don't need to learn a new tool.
 You just need to upload your video in the right format.
 To set yourself up for success, keep these technical specs in mind:

 Ready to upload your first video?
 The process is straightforward whether you’re on a computer or your phone.
 Let’s walk through both.
+For a general guide on creating content, check out how to create a LinkedIn post.

 Uploading from your computer gives you the most options, especially for adding things like a custom thumbnail and a captions file.